Larvalis/BomberGame-Compiled/README.md

 Requirements:
 ------------
 Require Java to be installed (Build with Java version 8).

-Must likely only works on windows
+Most likely only works on windows

 Server and Client:
 ------------